What is Croatia famous for? That’s a question we get a lot. And it’s not surprising because Croatia is an amazing country with so much to offer!

 Many people don’t know that Croatia also has eight national parks!

 Plitvice Lakes National Park is one of the most popular parks in Croatia, thanks to its 16 stunning lakes.
 Kornati National Park, comprised of 140 islands, is a paradise for sailors and fishermen.
 Visit Croatia’s national parks to discover endless natural beauty.
+They are some of the best national parks in Europe.

 #2 UNESCO World Heritage Sites